ecc521/polyfill/math.random/readme.md

 ### Browser Support
 [View the Stats on Can I Use](https://caniuse.com/#feat=getrandomvalues)

-I do handle the ms prefix, and therefore support IE11
+Since I handle the ms prefix, and do not use the exponentation operator (\*\*), Internet Explorer 11 should be supported